rikosintie/Discovery/docs/Using_PowerShell.md

             },
 ```

-Your exact JSON will be different than mine so I you might see something different.
+Your exact JSON will be different than mine so you will see something different.
 The important thing is finding `":list":` in the JSON file.
-Copy everything from `":list":` to the last `}` before the `]` symbol and save it to notepad++ or your favorite editor.
+Copy everything from `"list":` to the last `}` before the `]` symbol and save it to notepad++ or your favorite editor.
 Save a copy as a backup in case you make a mistake editing `settings.json`.

 #### Move the shells